Computational Technologies for Fashion Recommendation: A Survey

 \subsubsection{Compatibility Discrimination}

-When the outfit structure is properly modeled, the next problem is how to predict its compatibility accordingly.
-The design of the compatibility discriminator is dependent on the outfit modeling.
+When the outfit structure is properly modeled, the next problem is how to predict its compatibility accordingly, which is usually dependent on the way to model outfits.
 For most sequence modeling/Transformer methods~\cite{han2017learning,jiang2018outfit,dong2019personalized,chen2019pog}, the compatibility of the whole outfit is mostly evaluated by the average of the probability of item in each position:

-where $n = |o|$ is the length of outfit $o$, $Pr(\cdot|\cdot)$ is the conditional probability that has been produced by the sequence model such as an LSTM, and $x_t$ denotes the output of the $t$ step.
+where $n = |o|$ is the length of outfit $o$, $Pr(\cdot|\cdot)$ is the conditional probability that has been produced by the sequence model, and $x_t$ denotes the output of the $t$ step.
 The specific calculation varies for different methods.
 For example, for Bi-LSTM models, two-directional predictions are included for the probability measurement~\cite{han2017learning}.
 In another work when category information is bonded with item representation for the outfit modeling, the joint distribution of the category and item tuple is considered to measure the outfit compatibility~\cite{yang2020learning2}.

-On top of sequential probability evaluation, outfit compatibility can be modeled based on the item-wise compatibility as adopted by Cui \myet~\cite{cui2019dressing}:
+On top of sequential probability evaluation, outfit compatibility can be modeled based on the item-wise compatibility~\cite{cui2019dressing}:

 where $f$ and $g$ are two perception networks to model the weights and compatibility score for each item, $\sigma$ and $\alpha$ are leaky relu and sigmoid activation functions.
 The two parts in the multiplication model the importance of the item in the outfit and the compatibility level of the item respectively.
-Moreover, Li \myet~\cite{li2017mining} treat the outfit evaluation as a binary classification problem and device a compatibility predictor based on the outfit representation as:
+Li \myet~\cite{li2017mining} treat the outfit evaluation as a binary classification problem and device a compatibility predictor on the outfit representation as:

 where $e_o \in \mathbb{R}^d$ is the representation of outfit $o$, $y_o$ is the ground truth outfit compatibility measurement of $o$, $y=1$ means compatible and $y=0$ means not.